 Google Customer Reviews Badge Google Customer Reviews Survey

 Google Customer Reviews are used in Google's Adwords programs (Google Shopping, Search Ads) to display as seller ratings to customers and also factor into Google's algorithm that determines your bid requirements and relevance.

 Webstores with positive Google Customer Reviews typically see meaningful increases in conversion rates, average order values and time on site.
 Based on data from Zentail customers, sites that display Google Customer Reviews also see increased customer lifetime value which we believe is attributable to the survey which Google emails to customers shortly after their order is placed.
 This communication, like other email campaigns, reinforces brand awareness and positive association.
 Since online shoppers have been trained to buy from Amazon and top-rated marketplace retailers they can trust, this program offers excellent value to both the shopper and retailer.

 Summary: The Positive Feedback Loop

 After ten months our customer can almost fill an NBA arena with the unique customers they’ve acquired from Google Shopping.
 By year end 2017, we estimate our customer will have acquired over 75,000 unique customers from Google Shopping.

 The point here is that these are your customers.
 As you market to your growing base of customers originally referred by Google Shopping, your direct traffic, page rank, Google Customer Reviews, average number of orders per customer and customer lifetime value all increase.
 We strongly believe that Google Shopping is the most powerful platform for building a valuable, long-term defensible ecommerce business.
 With Google Shopping as the engine of your growth, marketplace sales become the icing on the cake.

-If after reading this you feel that programmatic Google Shopping can help your business, take a moment to request a demo.
+If after reading this you feel that programmatic Google Shopping can help your business, we would love to speak with you.